Jailer Career Information: Becoming a Jailer

 Learn how to become a jailer or correctional officer.
 Research the job duties and education requirements and find out how to...

-Students aspiring to careers in law enforcement, corrections, juvenile corrections or the administration of justice might...
+Students aspiring to careers in law enforcement, corrections or the administration of justice might consider enrolling in a...

 - Online Corrections Degree Program Options